joshnuss/glue/README.md

 React is great at rendering HTML, but sharing state can be tricky.

-There is a technology that is really good at this - the [actor model](https://en.wikipedia.org/wiki/Actor_model) in Erlang (aka GenServers).
-It eats parallel shared state for breakfast.
+One technology that is great at shared state is the [Actor Model](https://en.wikipedia.org/wiki/Actor_model), in Erlang known as `GenServer`.
+It eats shared state for breakfast.

 That means you can skip writing Redux, hooks, GraphQL/REST wrappers and just write simple GenServer code, all the hooks are generated for you.

 ## Counter Example

-Here is what a simple counter looks like with React hooks:
+Let's take the example of a simple counter, this is what it looks like with React hooks:

 ```js
 import React, {useState} from 'react'